Jump to topic

 Symptoms of crippling alcoholism include:

-- Liver disease and failure — excess alcohol consumption damages the liver to the point that it can no longer do its job of metabolizing fats and proteins and flushing out toxins.
+• Liver disease and failure — excess alcohol consumption damages the liver to the point where it can no longer do its job of metabolizing fats and proteins and flush out toxins.

 Causes of Crippling Alcoholism